DannyGardner2/Project2/README.md

 # Project 2 Proposal
 ## Description
-Using and API for the game Age of Empires 2, I will make a site that lists all of the civilizations you can play, and when you click on them, you will get details about the features that are unique to each one.
+Using and API from https://www.freetogame.com/api-doc , I will make a site that lists free to play games, and when you click on them, you will get details about the game.

 ## Wireframes
 ![wireframe](src/img/project2.png)